Text-to-SQL Task-oriented Dialogue Ontology Construction: Experiments

+As DORE and GenDSI do not predict user intents or system actions, evaluation is limited to domains, slots, and values in \Cref{tab:sota_comparison}.

-\paragraph{DORE \citep{vukovic-etal-2024-dialogue}} stands for dialogue ontology relation extraction, which uses Gemma-2B instruct \citep{team2024gemma} to predict dialogue-level ontology relations between known terms in the prompt.
-DORE enhances transfer learning via constrained chain-of-thought decoding \citep{wang2024chain}, restricting decoding to known terms and relations.
-Final outputs are chosen based on confidence across sampled responses. \Cref{tab:sota_comparison} presents the best-performing DORE models on both TOD datasets, including fine-tuned and transfer models, trained on the respective other dataset.
+\paragraph{DORE \citep{vukovic-etal-2024-dialogue}} is defined as dialogue ontology relation extraction and fine-tunes Gemma-2B Instruct \citep{team2024gemma} to predict dialogue-level ontology relations between terms in the prompt.
+Transfer learning is enhanced through constrained chain-of-thought decoding \citep{wang2024chain}, which selects the final response according to confidence across sampled responses while restricting decoding to known terms. \Cref{tab:sota_comparison} shows the best-performing DORE models, including fine-tuned models and transfer models.

-\paragraph{GenDSI \citep{finch-etal-2024-transforming}} is the generative dialogue state inference approach (GenDSI).
-It fine-tunes T5-3B \citep{raffel2020t5} on a large synthetic TOD dataset \citep{finch-choi-2024-diverse} to generate dialogue state updates from user-system turns.
-State updates, as slot-values, are clustered, with the most frequent slot name in each cluster chosen as representative.
-For evaluation, domains are extracted from slots using the first word of each slot name to form the ontology hierarchy.
+\paragraph{GenDSI \citep{finch-etal-2024-transforming}} is the generative dialogue state inference approach.
+T5-3B \citep{raffel2020t5} is fine-tuned on a large synthetic TOD dataset \citep{finch-choi-2024-diverse} to generate dialogue-state updates from user–system turns.
+Slot–value updates are clustered, and the most frequent slot name in each cluster is selected as the representative.
+Domains are extracted from slot names by taking their first word to construct the ontology hierarchy for evaluation and comparison.
 Predictions lacking domain names are discarded.

-As DORE and GenDSI do not predict user intents or system actions, evaluation is limited to domains, slots, and values, with averages calculated accordingly in \Cref{tab:sota_comparison}.
+\paragraph{OLLM \citep{lo2024ontologylearning}} is a Mistral 7B model \cite{jiang2023mistral7b} fine-tuned on Wikipedia and arXiv ontologies using a custom masking loss to make article-level ontology relation predictions.
+These predictions are aggregated with frequency-based rules to form the final ontology.